lmaughan921/experience-manager-brand-portal.en/help/using/guest-access.md

 ## Begin guest session {#begin-guest-session}

 To enter Brand Portal anonymously, select **[!UICONTROL Click here]** corresponding to **[!UICONTROL Guest Access?]** on Brand Portal welcome screen.
-Enter the catcha security check to grant access to use the Brand Portal.
+Enter the captcha security check to grant access to use the Brand Portal.

 ![](assets/bp-login-screen.png)